 September 11, 2016

-9/11: Trump and Clinton in Close Contests in Arizona, Georgia, Nevada, and New Hampshire
+9/11: Trump vs. Clinton in Arizona, Georgia, Nevada, and New Hampshire

 With a combined 37 electoral votes hanging in the balance in Arizona, Georgia, Nevada, and New Hampshire, Democrats Hillary Clinton and Tim Kaine and Republicans Donald Trump and Mike Pence are highly competitive among likely voters in each state including voters who are undecided yet leaning toward a candidate.
 This is in contrast with 2012 when Republican nominee Mitt Romney secured both Arizona’s and Georgia’s electoral votes, and President Barack Obama carried Nevada and New Hampshire in both of his victories for the White House.
 In 2012, each candidate carried their respective states by wider margins than Clinton and Trump are currently able to achieve.